tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 : In Git, a clone is a copy of the repository.
 The first step in working with any repository is to clone the repo locally.
 Git is a distributed version control system, so everyone working in it has a local copy (clone) on their machines.
 The central repository is referred to as the origin.
 Each user can pull updates from origin and push updates to origin.
 See [git-clone](https://git-scm.com/docs/git-clone).

 Codegen
-: Refers to the Swagger tooling integrated with code libraries to auto-generate the Swagger specification file from annotations in the code.
+: Refers to the Swagger tooling integrated with code libraries to auto-generate the Swagger specification document from annotations in the code.
 "Swagger Codegen can simplify your build process by generating server stubs and client SDKs from your Swagger specification."
 See [Swagger Codegen](https://swagger.io/swagger-codegen/).

 commit
 : In Git, a commit is when you take a snapshot of your changes to the repo.
 Git saves the commit as a snapshot in time that you can revert back to later if needed.
 You commit your changes before pulling from origin or before merging your branch within another branch.
 See [git-commit](https://git-scm.com/docs/git-commit).